flexiondotorg/IMDB-to-MPEG/README.txt

 matching titles and includes the IMDB ID and year of relase to help you narrow down your selection.

- php IMDB-to-MPEG.php "The Waiting Room" list
+ php IMDB-to-MPEG.php "The Usual Suspects" list

 Once you have identified the film you are after simply provide a second argument which is the IMDB ID.
 For example...

- php5 IMDB-to-MPEG.php "The Waiting Room" 0902348
+ php5 IMDB-to-MPEG.php "The Usual Suspects" 0114814

 You can also pass in 'preview' as the second arguament in which case the script will just displaying a text preview of the film summary.

- php5 IMDB-to-MPEG.php "The Waiting Room" preview
+ php5 IMDB-to-MPEG.php "The Usual Suspects" preview

 Directories for each matching genre are created and also one for the IMDB rating (rounded down).
 The MPEG-2 is stored in the 'All' folder and then symlinked to